tencherry10/til/thoughts/on-error-handling.md

     1. process exited with error code
   1. Explicit+Non-Fatal
     1. Logs error and give up and move on
-    2. Drops packet (and hopes upstream retry)
+    1. Drops packet (and hopes upstream retry)
+    1. corrupt data
   1. Implicit+Fatal
     1. SEG FAULTS - (memory error but we have no idea why)
     1. Uncaught exception - (which exception caused it and where???)